Tit-Bits: Cultural influence

 In All Things Considered by G. K. Chesterton, the author contrasts Tit-Bits with The Times, saying: "Let any honest reader... ask himself whether he would really rather be asked in the next two hours to write the front page of The Times, which is full of long leading articles, or the front page of Tit-Bits, which is full of short jokes."
 Reference to the magazine is also made in James Joyce's Ulysses, George Orwell's Animal Farm, C. P. Snow's The Affair, James Hilton's Lost Horizon, Virginia Woolf's Moments of Being, H. G. Wells' The First Men in the Moon and Kipps, A. J. Cronin's The Stars Look Down and P. G. Wodehouse's Not George Washington.
 It is also mentioned in Stanley Houghton's play The Dear Departed.
 Wells also mentioned it in his book Experiment in Autobiography.
 The magazine is parodied as "Chit Chat" in George Gissing's New Grub Street.
 In the closing scene of the film Kind Hearts and Coronets (1949), the protagonist Louis Mazzini (Dennis Price) is approached by a journalist (Arthur Lowe) from Tit-Bits.

+As a caricature of the contemporary tendency to live through newsprint, Samuel Butler recounts an anecdote in which he asks his servant, Alfred, who had accompanied him on vacation, to come see the view from the Alps, and Alfred replies: "Yes sir, but may I have a little read of Tit-bits first?"

 The magazine was mistakenly referenced alongside Playboy and The Sun's Page 3 in Tom Robinson's 1978 song "Glad to Be Gay".
 Robinson had misinterpreted the magazine's title and assumed its content to be more salacious.